jvector/production_prep/README.md

     cbuild-secrets merged in

-    shared_build needs cloned into it: buildsystem.git and dev-metadata.git
+    shared_buildsystem needs cloned into it: buildsystem.git and dev-metadata.git

     docker-sw-gerrit/gits needs All-Projects.git and All-Users.git plus any
     gits you want available within the cbuildsystem